 You Need Both Soluble and Insoluble Fiber

-Don't worry about whether you are getting soluble or insoluble fiber; you need both kinds, and you will get plenty of both if you eat a wide variety of fruits, vegetables, whole grains, beans, nuts and other seeds.
-If you are not eating enough fiber to prevent constipation, don't try to correct the situation by adding fiber supplements, lots of bran cereal or foods made with added ground-up fiber.
-When you eat whole fruits, vegetables and other plant parts, you get all of the vitamins, minerals and phytochemicals that nature packages with the fiber.
+Don’t worry about whether you are getting soluble or insoluble fiber; you need to eat both kinds, and you will get plenty if you eat a wide variety of fruits, vegetables, whole grains, beans, nuts and other seeds.
+If you are not eating enough fiber to prevent constipation, don’t try to correct the situation by adding fiber supplements, lots of bran cereal or foods made with added ground-up fiber.
+When you eat whole fruits, vegetables, seeds and other plant parts, you get all of the vitamins, minerals and phytochemicals that nature packages with the fiber.
 Introduce more high-fiber whole foods into your diet gradually to avoid temporary discomfort.

-Many common drugs can cause constipation.
+Many common prescription drugs and over-the-counter medications can cause constipation.
 If you need to take any of these drugs and experience constipation, try the lifestyle changes listed above.
 If that does not solve the problem, talk with your doctor about altering your dosage or trying another medication.
 Drugs that can cause constipation include:

 • blood pressure medications (calcium channel blockers, beta blockers)